ZZKer/YHtWtG-Randomizer/README.md

 Thank you for trying out the You Have To Win The Game randomizer!
-This is version 1.2
+This is version 1.2.06
-This was created by ZZKylie / ZZKer
+This was created by ZZKylie / ZZKer.
-If you have any questions or suggestions, please contact me on Discord @ ZZKer#1962 If you find any seeds that don't work, please use this github to report it as an Issue
+If you have any questions or suggestions, please contact me on Discord @ ZZKer#1962.
+If you find any seeds that don't work, please use this github to report it as an Issue.

 -Version features-